syed-c/seo-operations-hub/RLS_IMPLEMENTATION_PLAN.md

     exists (
       select 1 from users
       where id = auth.uid()
-      and role_id in (
+      and role in (
-        select id from roles
+        select name from roles
         where name in ('Super Admin', 'Admin', 'SEO Lead') )
     )